NelisW/myOpenHab/docs/000-contents.md

 - Blynk and many other smart phone applications offer access to your IoT clients/devices but can not really be considered home automation servers.

-- There are many commercial systems offering free access 'at the moment' but these are not considered here.
+- There are many commercial systems offering free access 'at the moment' but these services are not considered here.

 - Numerous commercial systems are on offer, but were not considered here.

 - Off-the-Internet servers, e.g., using GSM networks were not considered here, even though these may provide more secure environments.

-The communication options for the local area network between the devices and the server are much wider.
-These options include wired connections such as RS485 and ethernet using a great many protocols including TCP/IP, I2C, ISP and many more.
+The communication options for the local area network between the devices and the server are very wide.
+These options include wired connections such as RS485, ethernet and other wired connections using a great many protocols including TCP/IP, I2C, ISP and many more.
 There are also numerous wireless approaches that may be used.
-Some of these offerings include:
+Some of these offerings include: wifi, Zigbee, RF69, RF24, etc.

 If there are many software offerings, there are even more hardware products.
 Open source or DIY approaches could use Raspberry Pi's, Arduinos, ESP266, PIC, and numerous other cards.
-We choose the ESP8266 as the main client controller because it provides
+We choose the ESP8266 as the main client controller because it provides a reasonably powerful microcontroller and a wifi interface at a reasonable price.